 Cough syrup containing this opioid is frequently used in patients who have both strong pain and cough, like those with a cough from lung cancer.

 Alternatives to it include guaifenesin, an expectorant that helps loosen congestion in the throat and chest, alleviating symptoms, and pseudoephedrine, a decongestant that constricts blood vessels in the nasal pathways.
 A stuffy nose can be caused by dilated blood vessels.
 A combination of all three works best.

 Another option is dextromethorphan (DM), a cough suppressant often sold in combination with antihistamines, expectorates, or decongestants.
 Unlike the opioid, it interacts with depression medication.

 In its pure form, this drug has not been linked to serum enzyme elevations or liver damage during treatment, but grave side effects of Hydrocodone use, such as acute liver failure, have occurred due to unintentional overdose.

 Norco vs Hydrocodone

 Norco is a pain reliever made from a combination of the opioid and Acetaminophen used to treat moderate to strong pain.

 The latter is yet another brand name using the former substance, again in combination with Acetaminophen, used to relieve moderate to severe pain.
 A third brand name is Lortab (Hydrocodone Acetaminophen 5-325).
 This is somewhat stronger than Norco and is selected when other pain treatments, such as OTC medicines, do not treat pain to a sufficient degree.

 Getting Help With Opioid Addiction

 We recommend looking into the following treatment options for substance abuse.
-A qualified addiction expert will show you how to stop Hydrocodone and find a suitable, less dangerous alternative for pain management.
+A qualified addiction expert will show how to stop Hydrocodone and find a suitable, less dangerous alternative for pain management.